 - Its main ingredient, Capsaicin, works by decreasing the body’s substance pass pain signals to the brain.

-- One example is Fish Oil that contain high levels of Omega- 3.
+One example is Fish Oil that contains high levels of Omega- 3.

-- It has anti- inflammatory properties that increases you mobility and joint health.
+- It has anti-inflammatory properties that increase your mobility and joint health.

 - Helps decrease inflammation and helps in your body’s overall health and wellness.